 He tabled four lines -

+(Give it time to sink in, if you need to.)
 I didn’t expect to win.
 Examined closely it doesn’t really work, because tabling is more an action of the committee as a whole, not of an individual member.
-But it works well enough for a cheap joke.
-The winning poem was written by Richard English, and is reproduced below:
+The winning poem was written by Richard English.

-The competition, which took place on Chad’s blog, was to write a short poem about dogs and physics, tying in with the book.
-There was also a caption competition, which I didn’t enter.
-The plot thickened after The Digital Cuttlefish entered the competition, which is reminiscent of that bit from Terry Pratchett about how the purpose of the Witch Trials is to find out who comes second after Granny Weatherwax.
+The competition where I did win a prize was easier, because there were fewer competitors and multiple copies of the prize.
+That prize is an uncorrected galley proof of Chad Orzel’s upcoming book, How to Teach Physics to Your Dog, and the competition, which took place on Chad’s blog, involved writing a short poem on the theme of physics and dogs.
+The plot thickened after The Digital Cuttlefish entered the competition, creating a scenario reminiscent of that bit from Terry Pratchett about how the purpose of the Witch Trials is to find out who comes second after Granny Weatherwax.

 In the end, Chad decided to give out two caption prizes and two poetry prizes, and I was one of the winners!
 (The other, of course, was the Cuttlefish.)
 Here is my entry: